SakamotoMari/sakamotomari.github.io/source/_posts/2019-05-How-to-make-full-use-of-questionnaire.md

 ## What is the research objective

 The questionnaire is applied for an objective, and the clearer the objective is, the more desirable results you might achieve.
-The research objective might revolve during the design process of the questionnaire, from a general research question such as “Who is our target user” to more concretes ones such as “What are the behavioural  differences between user group A and B”.
+The research objective might evolve during the design process of the questionnaire, from a general research question such as “Who is our target user” to more concretes ones such as “What are the behavioural  differences between user group A and B”.
 The design of questionnaire is centred around the research objectives.

 ## Design questions